redspider/codewars2014/README.md

 ASCII but that didn't work.

 Then Martyn put it back into a square again then turned his laptop top me and said "Can you go cross-eyed?".
-He'd noticed that there was something of a pattern to the output, oen that became pretty clear once we replaced the 0's and 1's with things that were more obviously pixels.
+He'd noticed that there was something of a pattern to the output, one that became pretty clear once we replaced the 0's and 1's with things that were more obviously pixels.
+Still not sure what the cross-eyed bit was about tho.

 It was a QR Code, all that we needed to do was interpret it.
 This was somewhat problematic, because it turns out QR Codes need to be kinda square, and because we were printing ours out on a terminal it was stretched downwards instead.
 We scrambled for various strategies to make it look right including using the unicode block character.
 First to find a solution was Martyn who took a screenshot of the terminal output and then squashed it using Gimp.

+ Grant later pointed out we could have made it square just by printing two blocks or two spaces for each "pixel", which is far easier and is what I implemented in the reference solution.

 #### Question 3: Russian Dolls